tsunamayo/Starship-EVO/README.md

 Welcome to [Starship EVO](https://www.skywanderersgame.com/) bug tracking repository!

+# Submit a Blueprint
+- Go over to our submission page: https://github.com/tsunamayo/Starship-EVO-Backers-Ships

 # How to report issues

 - Please provide as much relevant information as possible.